JupiterOne-Archives/docs/knowledgeBase/jupiterOne-query-language_(J1QL)/jupiterOne-query-language.md

 _Future development:_

 If a selector is specified and an aggregating function is applied to that selector's source identifier in some way, aggregations will happen locally to the element.
+Aggregations on a

 Example: